×

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-Car shoppers have, for some time now, begun the buying process by researching and comparing vehicles online.
-However, having online comparison tools is no longer enough for many.
+For some time now, car buyers have begun the buying process by researching and comparing vehicles online.
+However, having online comparison tools is no longer enough.
+The new differentiator is the ability to complete parts of the lengthy transaction process online, which used to be entirely in-person at the dealership.

 In the past, working in an automotive BDC typically involved prioritizing the quantity of leads by making as many outbound calls as possible, often overlooking lead quality in favor of sheer volume.
-However, due to the recent inventory shortages and fluctuating customer loyalty, dealerships are now relying on their BDCs to perform various strategic roles throughout the sales process, including supporting service-to-sales and retention efforts.

 To define your strategy, start by assessing your current BDC to identify areas of opportunity.
 Ask questions such as:

-– Where does your BDC gain knowledge on new products and vehicles?
+● Where does your BDC gain knowledge on new products and vehicles?

-– How can the hand-off between the BDC and sales be more streamlined?
+● How can the hand-off between the BDC and sales be more streamlined?

-– What size team do you need to build a robust customer experience?
+● What size team do you need to build a robust customer experience?

-– Is your BDC regularly assessing any gaps in your sales process?
+● Is your BDC regularly assessing any gaps in your sales process?

-As the initial point of contact between a potential buyer and a dealership BDC representative, an agent can greatly influence the tone of the customer’s overall experience.
 Starting from this first touchpoint, BDC managers must ensure that their team has access to as much information and insights as possible regarding their prospects.
 This is vital to support informative and data-driven conversations with customers.

 How to Manage Your BDC

-While having a sales-oriented individual oversee day-to-day operations of the BDC can be valuable, the focus on customer experience means candidates with diverse backgrounds and experience in managing non-sales environments should also be considered.
-BDCs can serve as powerful tools to accelerate the prospect’s decision-making process with the right:
+While having a sales-oriented individual oversee day-to-day operations of the BDC can be useful, the focus on customer experience means candidates with diverse backgrounds and experience in managing non-sales environments should also be considered.

 How to Structure Your BDC